PUNE :: Rivers & Bridges Blue - Desk Plaque

-Bring the spirit of Pune City into your home with this illustration of PUNE City's Rivers and Bridges that captures city's characteristics in an unique way.
+Bring the spirit of Pune City into your home with this illustration of PUNE City's Rivers and Bridges - a desk plaque that captures city's characteristics in an unique way.

 The history of bridges in Pune dates back to the British era, when they built the Fitzgerald Bridge, or Bund Garden bridge, over the Mula-Mutha river.
 Pune has developed greatly since then, and over the years more bridges have come up.
 But what’s more significant are the parallel bridges which can be found all over Pune along the banks of the Mula-Mutha rivers, including Baba Bhide bridge, Gadgil bridge or Z bridge, Sambhaji bridge, Lakdi Pul or Shivaram Mhatre bridge and SM Joshi bridge.
 In total, there are 36 bridges in Pune Municipal Corporation (PMC) limits, of which, 22 bridges are across the rivers, and 14 are flyovers and rail bridges.